EricMtzFY/AkrotonxTestPdf/README.md

+## Live Demo

+You can see a live demo at [https://elegant-raindrop-716ab0.netlify.app/](https://elegant-raindrop-716ab0.netlify.app/).

 # PDF Viewer with PDF.js

 This project is an example of how to integrate a PDF viewer into a web page using the PDF.js library.
 The viewer allows loading and rendering a PDF document from an external URL and displaying it in an HTML container.